benmvp/slides/2018/frameworksummit/nav-react.md

 NOTES:
-- Number of implementations of Flux
-- Originally there was just the pattern and we're on our own
-- At Eventbrite we created our own Flux implementation using Backbone (not that great)
-- The Facebook came out with Flux due to demand
-- Later Dan Ambramov created Redux which has been basically the main implementation that everyone uses
+- Most people use Redux
+  * Been a bit of a backlash
+  * Mainly because people have been using it before they need it and w/o understanding it
-  * Look we're talking about Redux at Step 8!
+  * Look we're talking about Redux at Step 7!
 - Redux uses the concept of reducers where you generate new state on actions
 - Mobx uses Observables that subscribe to mutations to state